Estimated reading time: 9 minutes

 It’s essential to read the fine print carefully, as all but the best insurance policies will require some level of personal contribution to the cost of care.

-Singapore often ranks as the top expats destination in Asia so expect high level healthcare living in Singapore.
+Singapore often ranks as the top expat destination in Asia, so expect high-level healthcare living in Singapore.